-Because I talk about small budgets all the time, you may think that I don’t undertake any big ticket projects.
-Although I don’t do many higher end kitchens, I have been called on to do a few.
-(I love any kitchen but the challenge of a small budget really gets me excited, call me crazy) You would probably also think that having a big budget would make it easier, that is not necessarily true, there are so many considerations in kitchens you are bound to run up against something eventually.
+Because I talk about small budgets all the time, you may think that I don’t undertake any big-ticket projects.
+Although I don’t do many higher-end kitchens, I have been called on to do a few.
+(I love any kitchen but the challenge of a small budget really gets me excited, call me crazy.)
+You would probably also think having a big budget would make it easier, that is not necessarily true, there are so many considerations in kitchens you are bound to run up against something eventually.

-When choosing the cabinets I considered the fact that they have tall ceilings at 108″ so I double stacked cabinets with antique glass in the uppers cabinets that would be used for display.
-I went with the ever favorite white shaker cabinet and topped it with a beautiful quartz countertop that looked like marble giving it a traditional look that brightened up the space and made it look larger than it actually is.
+When choosing the cabinets I considered the fact they have tall ceilings at 108″ so I double-stacked cabinets with antique glass in the uppers cabinets that would be used for display.
+I went with the ever favorite white Shaker cabinet and topped it with a beautiful quartz countertop that looked like marble, giving it a traditional look that brightened up the space and made it look larger than it actually is.
 With the countertop picked we looked at backsplash tile.
 An artisan subway tile was chosen, an update to the standard 3X6 subway tile, with a lantern tile in the lightest gray/blue behind the stove as an accent.

 It was a lengthy process for many reasons: contractor issues, cabinet delays, electric, and plumbing situations plagued this project.
 As a designer I needed to be flexible, patient, and, above all else, I needed to think outside the box.
 It was challenging but the result was so worth it!